steroman/dynatrace-deck/slides.md

 ### *Examples, not prescriptions*

 <!-- notes:
-I want to close with a set of ideas worth exploring.
+I want to close with a set of ideas worth exploring once the foundations are in place.
-These are not prescriptions — I don’t believe in proposing specific fixes before understanding the organizational reality in detail.
-But these are the kinds of solutions that often unlock significant improvement.

-• Templates and guidelines that eliminate ambiguity
-• Tooling and automation — linting, scripts, screenshot naming, DWK
-• Contribution workflows so PMs and engineers provide high-quality inputs
-• Governance loops: QA cycles, flow adherence, roadmap-driven deprecation
-• Case deflection mechanisms for support
-• Reuse strategies to avoid duplicating content
-• RAG-based authoring assistance to reduce inconsistencies
-• Automated Slack workflows to triage requests
-• Strong reporting dashboards
+These are not prescriptions, because solutions only work when they fit the organization.
+But here are areas that often unlock value: improved templates and guidelines, automation through linting or scripts, better contribution workflows, stronger governance loops, case deflection mechanisms, content reuse strategies, and RAG-based authoring assistance to improve consistency.

-Think of this slide as a “palette,” not a prescription: ideas that can spark conversations once the lifecycle evaluation begins.
+These ideas can spark future conversations after the lifecycle evaluation begins.
 -->
----

 ---
 layout: center
 transition: fade